kuppamkamalesh/ProfileUI/README.md

 Transaction history

-This project serves as a practice exercise for Android UI development, focusing on Jetpack Compose (or XML layouts, depending on implementation).
+This project serves as a practice exercise for Android UI development, focusing on Jetpack Compose.

 ----